Dhghomon/easy_rust/README.md

 - `.floor()`: gives you the next lowest integer.
 - `.ceil()`: gives you the next highest integer.
-- `.round()`: gives you a higher number if .5 or more, or the same number if less than 0.5.
-This is called rounding because it gives you a "round" number (a number that is easy to look at).
+- `.round()`: gives you a higher number if 0.5 or more, or the same number if less than 0.5.
+This is called rounding because it gives you a "round" number (a number that has a short, simple form).
 - `.trunc()`: just cuts off the part after the period.
 Truncate means "to cut off".

 Here is a simple function to print them.